 Here’s the deal: making espresso requires you to use an espresso machine to help you achieve the dense and thick layer of foam (crema) on top.
 So even though it’s possible to concentrate the flavor and make a strong espresso shot, it won’t have the trademark crema.

-Also, the instant coffee powder can never provide the deep aroma and flavor of ground coffee beans.
-There’s just something about using fresh coffee beans that makes espresso unique.
+Also, the instant coffee powder can usually not provide the deep aroma and flavor of ground coffee beans.
+There’s just something about using fresh coffee beans that makes espresso as well as coffee unique – How many coffee beans in a cup of coffee?

 We’re not saying that you shouldn’t use instant coffee to make an iced latte.
 There are instances where this alternative comes in handy.
 For one, it’s much easier to prepare and takes a shorter time to brew.
 It’s also cheaper and has a slightly smaller caffeine content than regular coffee beans.